 Step 3: How to Optimise Your Videos

-Above: An example of a YouTube video title that is well optimised.
-Photo from: YouTube.
+Here's an example of a YouTube video title that is well optimised.

 Just like page optimisation for SEO purposes, the title needs to contain enough relevant keywords to allow the search algorithm to make the link between search terms and your video.
 Remember: your title should be no longer than 70 characters.